Lilleküla Stadium: Lilleküla Football Complex

 Lilleküla Stadium is part of the Lilleküla Football Complex, which also includes two grass surface pitches, two artificial turf pitches of which one is the 1,198-seat Sportland Arena, and an indoor football hall named EJL Jalgpallihall.

-Music
+Concerts

 Aside from football and other sporting events, several concerts have been held at Lilleküla Stadium.
 Lenny Kravitz performed in 2005 and Aerosmith in 2007.
+In 2023, the stadium hosted the concert of NOËP and in 2024, the concert of Max Korzh.